 - Employees who work for a parent or sibling

 - Employees who provide babysitting services in the employer’s home on a casual basis

 - Employees employed by the government of the United States or by the State of Arizona

-Arizona follows the Federal law.
-Employers must pay all non-exempt employees overtime pay of one-and-one-half the employee’s wage rate for all hours worked over 40 in a workweek.
+Overtime Regulations Arizona follows the Federal law.
+Employers must pay all non-exempt employees overtime pay for all hours worked in excess of 40 in a workweek at one and a half the employee’s regular wage.